Section 8 notice: The possession order

-Grounds for possession
+Notice Periods

 When the Section 8 notice is served, the landlord must base the decision to apply for a possession order on one or more of 17 grounds.
 The court will then decide upon whether to grant a possession order based on these grounds.

-The amount of notice that must be given to the tenant differs depending on the grounds.
-For grounds 1, 2, 5, 6, 7, 9 and 16, two months' notice or more must be given.
-For grounds 3, 4, 8, 10, 11, 12, 13, 15 and 17, two weeks' notice is required.
-In the case of ground 14A, proceedings can be started immediately after serving the notice.
+The minimum amount of notice that must be given to the tenant differs depending on the grounds.
+For grounds 1, 1A, 1B, 2, 2ZA, 2ZB, 2ZC, 2ZD, 4A, 6, 6A, and 6B, four months' notice or more must be given.
+For grounds 5, 5A, 5B, 5C, 5D, 5H, 7 and 9, the minimum is two months' notice.
+For grounds 5E, 5F, 5G, 8, 10, 11, 18, four weeks' notice is the minimum and for grounds 4, 7B, 12, 13, 14ZA, 14A, 15 and 17, two weeks' notice is required.
+In the case of ground 7A or 14, proceedings can be started immediately after serving the notice.

 During the COVID-19 pandemic in 2020 most of the periods of notice were extended significantly in order to reduce the number of people potentially being made homeless in a period of crisis.
 With exceptions for significant rent owed and anti-social behaviour, most periods of notice were set to be six months.

 Grounds 1 to 8 are mandatory, meaning if the landlord can prove to the court that they apply then the court must grant the possession order.
 The other grounds are all discretionary.

-Mandatory grounds
+Mandatory grounds for possession

 Ground 1: landlord taking property as their own home

-Used when the landlord wants to live in the property as a permanent home.
-It is only permitted when the landlord has already lived in it as their main home or they, or their spouse require it to live in as his or her main home.
+Used when the landlord or a member of their immediate family wishes to live in the property as a permanent home.
+It is usually only permitted when the landlord has previously lived in it as their main home.

-Evidence of this may be required, together with evidence that the landlord intends to leave their current home.
+Evidence of this will usually be required, together with evidence that the landlord intends to leave their current home.

+Ground 1B: landlord wishing to enter into a Rent-to-Buy agreement for the property

-Ground 1 cannot be served during the fixed term period.
+Ground 1 and 1A cannot be served during the first 12 months of a tenancy.